-- Weather reports. - Number of/cost of storm damage to your premises or property. - Employee days lost to severe weather incidents. - Changes in your insurance premiums. - Disruption to supply chains. - Impacts upon infrastructure. - Impacts upon service delivery and operations. - Water consumption and related supply data (e.g. disruption, cost). - If you are a construction company, you may monitor number of site based working hours lost due to weather impacts. - In food and agriculture, you may evaluate yield impact from changing weather /growing season.
+- Weather reports. - Number of/cost of storm damage to your premises or property. - Employee days lost to severe weather incidents. - Disruption to supply chains. - Impacts upon infrastructure. - Impacts upon service delivery and operations. - Water consumption and related supply data (e.g. disruption, cost). - If you are a construction company, you may monitor number of site based working hours lost due to weather impacts. - In food and agriculture you may evaluate yield impact from changing weather and growing season.